logoPET OWNER VERSION

 • Remove dead leaves from live plants and trim if needed

-• Check pH, total alkalinity, ammonia levels, nitrate and nitrite levels, specific gravity (for saltwater and brackish tanks), and filter flow (clean if needed)
+• Use water test kit to check pH, total alkalinity (pH), ammonia levels, nitrate and nitrite levels, specific gravity (for saltwater and brackish tanks, a measurement of the amount of salt dissolved compared with pure water), and filter flow (clean if needed)

 • Stir top of substrate and remove debris